A Beginner’s Guide to Mobile App Beta Testing

 • Open beta testing involves anyone interested in testing the app.
 They can sign up to join testers or download the software directly.
 In most cases, there are no limitations regarding the number of testers.

-• With closed beta testing, only those invited by app publishers or development companies test the app.
+• With closed beta testing, only those invited by app publishers or development companies can test the app.

 Other types of beta testing: